Download Belgium Guide

 Maternity Leave

-A pregnant employee is entitled to 15 weeks of Maternity Leave, with the potential to increase to 19 weeks in the case of complicated or multiple births.
+A pregnant employee is entitled to 15 weeks of maternity leave with the potential to increase to 19 weeks in the case of complicated or multiple births.

 Maternity leave consists of two periods: Prenatal leave and Postnatal Leave.

-A mother must take a minimum of one week’s leave before the expected due date but can take up to a maximum of 6 weeks of leave before the due date; this is the Prenatal Leave.
+A mother must take a minimum of one week’s leave before the expected due date but can take up to a maximum of six weeks of leave before the due date; this is the Prenatal Leave.
 A mother must also take a further nine weeks of leave following the birth of a child, the Postnatal Leave.

 Employees are forbidden to perform work during the seven days preceding the presumed delivery date and within the nine weeks that begin on the day of delivery.
 The employee may take the remaining weeks either before or after childbirth.
 The employee is required to notify her employer at the latest seven weeks before the expected date of delivery (or nine weeks when multiple births are expected), a medical certificate attesting to this date.